 What is the minimum age to ride an e-bike in Georgia?

 To use a Class 3 electric bike, the cyclist must be at least 15 years old.
 Children younger than that may only ride as passengers.
-For other electric bikes, local age rules may apply, so check your area’s bike laws.
+For other electric bikes, local age rules may apply, so check your area’s bicycle laws.

 Are helmets required when riding an e-bike in Georgia?

-Georgia’s e bike laws require all riders under 16 to wear a helmet.
+Georgia electric bicycle laws require all riders under 16 to wear a helmet.
 In addition, it’s mandatory for everyone on a Class 3 e bike.